 When you schedule a move-in for your new home, your supplier may need to coordinate your move with AGL, if the gas is not on in your house.
 An AGL employee will check the meter and light the pilot light on your water heater and your furnace.
 If the gas service is already on at your house, you will not need a service call.

-If you are installing any new natural gas appliances at your new home in the AGL market, you will contact Atlanta Gas Light to schedule this service.
+One last item before we leave Georgia.
+If you are installing any new natural gas appliances at your new home in the AGL market, you will contact Atlanta Gas Light (not your supplier) to schedule this service.
 They will work with you and any installer to make sure the new gas lines are run properly.

 Move My Natural Gas Service in Ohio